luapower/website/www/md/faq.md

 world domination.
 Any discussion is welcome here, there's no such thing as a stupid question.

-> If I may allow myself a small rant here (ah, what the heck, I brought the domain), there were enough moments with Discourse when I thought:
-"hell, this would be easier to code than to figure out how to configure".

 ## How can I help?

 Two ways: 1. go on the [forum](http://luapower.org) _now_ and tell us your